 During development, it is often convenient to specify a script to run without actually syncing it to /main.py.
 For this, specify the script using the --run option.

-The output will always be monitored.
+'''

 belay install [PORT] --run main.py

+'''

 To include a dependency group that has been declared optional, add the --with option.